publiccodeyml/publiccode.yml/docs/en/schema.core.rst

 This key is the “Generic name”, which refers to the specific category to which the software belongs.
-You can usually find the generic name in the presentation of the software, when you write: “Software xxx is a yyy” Notable examples include “Text Editor”, “Word Processor”, “Web Browser”, “Chat” and so on… The generic name can be up to 35 characters long.
+You can usually find the generic name in the presentation of the software, when you write: “Software xxx is a yyy”.
+Notable examples include “Text Editor”, “Word Processor”, “Web Browser”, “Chat” and so on… The generic name can be up to 35 characters long.